Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Linear discriminant analysis over general domains

 \begin{assumption} The effective dimension of $T$ satisfies $D(\lambda) = \operatorname{Tr}((T + \lambda I)^{-1}T) \leq c \lambda^{-\theta}$ for constants $c,\theta > 0$.
 Here $\operatorname{Tr}$ denotes the trace operator. \end{assumption}

-Assumption~\ref{assm:bounded} allows us to use a Hoeffding type inequality for Hilbert space valued random elements, i.e., Theorem \ref{thm:hoeff}.
-Such an assumption does not have practical implications.
-Assumption~\ref{assm:smooth} guarantees that the population quantity $\beta^0$ to be estimated is well-defined and belongs to the space of smooth functions $\calW^2(\M)$.
-Assumption \ref{assm:effective} is expressed in terms of properties of the effective dimension $D(\lambda)$.
-For our final choice of $\lambda$, it is straightforward to check that this assumption holds by assuming that the eigenvalues $\{ \tau_k \}$ of $T$ decay as $\tau_k \asymp k^{-2r}$, with $r > \frac{1}{2}$, which is a typical assumption in the functional linear model literature \parencite{Cai2012a} and is related to the rate of decay of the eigenvalues of $L_{K_\M}$ and $L_C$, and their alignment.
+Assumption~\ref{assm:bounded} allows us to use a Hoeffding-type inequality for Hilbert space valued random elements and has no practical implications.
+This condition is met, for example, when $\|X\|_{\calL^2(\M)}$ is bounded.
+However, it is more general given that $L^{1/2}_{K_\M} X$ represents a smoothed version of $X$.
+Assumption~\ref{assm:smooth} guarantees that the population quantity $\beta^0$ is well-defined and belongs to the space of smooth functions $\calW^2(\M)$.
+Assumption \ref{assm:effective} is expressed in terms of properties of the effective dimension $D(\cdot)$.
+For our final choice of $\lambda$, it is straightforward to check that this assumption holds by assuming that the eigenvalues $\{ \tau_k \}$ of $T$ decay as $\tau_k \asymp k^{-2r}$, with $r > \frac{1}{2}$.
+This is a typical assumption in the literature on functional linear models \parencite{cai2012minimax} and is related to the rate of decay of the eigenvalues of $L_{K_\M}$ and $L_C$, and their alignment.